 - What lessons from the pandemic will researchers take or be prepared for the next health crisis?
 Were there any historical precedents in healthcare research that shaped how researchers conducted research in this pandemic?

-Speakers; Fernanda Pérez Gay Juárez, MD, Ph.D., Postdoctoral Fellow and Lecturer, McGill University; Matthijs Visser, Principal Consultant, Advanis; Marjut Huotari, Vice President, Healthcare Insights, Leger; Vijay Wadhawan, Vice President, Health and Wellness, Environics Research; Neil Brown, President, McCann Health, [1 more], Arundati Dandapani, CIO of CRIC and COO of CAIP
+Speakers; Fernanda Pérez Gay Juárez, MD, Ph.D., Postdoctoral Fellow and Lecturer, McGill University; Matthijs Visser, Principal Consultant, Advanis; Marjut Huotari, Vice President, Healthcare Insights, Leger; Vijay Wadhawan, Vice President, Health and Wellness, Environics Research Group; Jeff Davenport, Senior Strategist, McCann Health; Arundati Dandapani, CIO of CRIC and COO of CAIP

-Format: Each presenting team speaks for 15 mins followed by an audience Q-A break then it will be followed by a moderated discussion for a deep dive into data, trends and industry outlook.
+Format: Each presenting team speaks for 15 mins followed by an audience Q-A break then it will lead in to a moderated discussion for a deep dive into data, trends and industry outlook.